briannahebeler/Code-Refactor/README.md

 ## Description: ##

-* In this project my goal was to refactor the clients codebase to follow accessibilty standards outlined.
+* In this project my goal was to refactor the clients codebase to follow accessibility standards outlined.

 * I cleaned up the HTLM structure while replacing many tags with semantic tags, adding alt attributes, and tweeked content such as the title, and broken links.